zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/uefi-troubleshooting.rst

 Some systems can freeze with the default UEFI install options.
 You can try the following to remove ``noexitboot`` and ``mapbs``.

-1. Follow the `steps
-   here </doc/uefi-troubleshooting/#successfully-installed-in-legacy-mode-but-had-to-change-some-kernel-parameters>`__
-   to edit the ``[qubes-verbose]`` section of your installer’s ``BOOTX64.cfg``.
+1. Follow the :ref:`steps    here <user/troubleshooting/uefi-troubleshooting:successfully installed in legacy mode but had to change some kernel parameters>` to edit the ``[qubes-verbose]`` section of your installer’s ``BOOTX64.cfg``.
 You want to comment out the ``mapbs`` and ``noexitboot`` lines.
 The end result should look like this: